MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/Administer-Security-Policy-Settings.md

 |[Secedit \[LH\]](Secedit.md)|Automates security configuration tasks at a command prompt.|

 ### <a name="BKMK_SecCfgAna"></a>Security Configuration and Analysis
-Security Configuration and Analysis is an MMC snap\-in for analyzing and configuring local system security.
+Security Configuration and Analysis is an MMC snap-in for analyzing and configuring local system security.

 #### <a name="H2_359808543"></a>Security analysis
 The state of the operating system and applications on a computer is dynamic.
 For example, you may need to temporarily change security levels so that you can immediately resolve an administration or network issue.
 However, this change can often go unreversed.
 This means that a computer may no longer meet the requirements for enterprise security.